How to Cut $2 Trillion of Fat From the Federal Budget

 Commentary

-Agoal of $2 trillion of budget savings is crucial to the very future of Constitutional democracy and capitalist prosperity in America.
-In fact, the soaring public debt is now so out of control that the Federal budget threatens to become a self-fueling financial doomsday machine.
-So more power to the DOGE of Musk and Ramaswamy.
+A goal of $2 trillion of budget savings is crucial to the very future of constitutional democracy and capitalist prosperity in America.
+In fact, the soaring public debt is now so out of control that the federal budget threatens to become a self-fueling financial doomsday machine.
+So more power to the Department of Government Efficiency (DOGE) of Elon Musk and Vivek Ramaswamy.
 In spades!

 For want of doubt, just recall this sequence.
 When Ronald Reagan was elected in 1980 on a call to bring the nation’s inflationary budget under control, the public debt was $1 trillion.

-Thereafter, however, soaring interest expense will ignite a veritable fiscal wildfire.
+Thereafter, however, soaring interest expenses will ignite a veritable fiscal wildfire.
 On paper, the public debt would power upward unabated to $150 trillion by mid-century under the CBO’s latest projection.
-Yet even the latter is based on a Rosy Scenario budget model that assumes Congress never again adopts a single new tax cut or spending program and that the US economy steams along without a recession, inflation recurrence, interest flare-up, or other economic crisis during the entirety of the next quarter-century!
+Yet even that last figure is based on a Rosy Scenario budget model that assumes Congress never again adopts a single new tax cut or spending program and that the U.S. economy steams along without a recession, inflation recurrence, interest flare-up, or other economic crisis during the entirety of the next quarter-century!

-Of course, long before the public debt actually hits $150 trillion or 166 percent of GDP per the CBO’s current long-term projection, the whole system would implode.
+Of course, long before the public debt actually hits $150 trillion or 166 percent of gross domestic product (GDP) per the CBO’s current long-term projection, the whole system would implode.
 Every remnant of America as we now know it would go down the tubes.

 So we need to be clear that the team of Musk and Ramaswamy is talking about savings of $2 trillion per year and relatively soon, too.
 We make this clarification because we see the usual clueless commentators on Bubblevision saying, “Oh, they must be talking about $2 trillion over 10 years or at least a multi-year period of time.”

-But we don’t think they meant that at all because Elon’s statement on the matter at the Madison Square Garden rally was very clear, and, quite frankly, if realized over 10 years or even 5 years it would be hardly worth the bother.
+But we don’t think they meant that at all because Musk’s statement on the matter at the Madison Square Garden rally was very clear, and, quite frankly, if realized over 10 years or even five years, it would be hardly worth the bother.
 That’s because the nation’s fiscal doomsday machine will be accumulating interest expense so fast as to make $2 trillion of savings spread over a decade little more than a rounding error.
-To wit, Federal interest expense has already passed the $1 trillion per year mark, which figure will hit $1.7 trillion by 2034 according to CBO and would top $7.5 trillion per year at minimum by our calculations by mid-century.
+To wit, federal interest expense has already passed the $1 trillion per year mark, which figure will hit $1.7 trillion by 2034 according to CBO and would top $7.5 trillion per year at minimum by our calculations by mid-century.

-That is, if something drastic is not done now—like a $2 trillionannual budget savings soon—America will be paying more interest on the public debt within 25 years than the entirety of the Federal budget—Social Security, defense, Medicare, education, highways, interest, and the Washington Monument—today.
+That is, if something drastic is not done now—such as a $2 trillion annual budget savings soon—America will be paying more interest on the public debt within 25 years than the entirety of the federal budget—Social Security, defense, Medicare, education, highways, interest, and the Washington Monument—today.

-So, yes, Musk surely did mean $2 trillion per year in this interchange:
+So, yes, Musk surely did mean $2 trillion per year in this interchange, quoted from The Hill:

 “‘How much do you think we can rip out of this wasted, $6.5 trillion (annual) Harris-Biden budget?’
 Howard Lutnick, a Wall Street CEO and Trump’s transition team co-chair, asked Musk at the former president’s recent rally held at Madison Square Garden in New York City.